 Oil pulling is an ancient Ayurvedic practice that is accomplished by swishing a tablespoon of oil – typically coconut oil – around the teeth and gums for 15 to 30 minutes a day.
-Proponents of oil pulling tout benefits including a reduced risk of cavities and gum disease, a freshening of the breath, and whiter teeth.
+Proponents of oil pulling tout benefits including a reduced risk of cavities and gum disease, fresh breath, and whiter teeth.

-Theoretically, gargling with coconut oil pulls out toxins, helping keep both the mouth and body healthier.
-Some evidence supports this claim.
-However, as far as tooth whitening goes, there is little to no clinical evidence suggesting coconut oil is effective.
+Advocates of this practice claim is that gargling with coconut oil pulls out toxins, helping keep both the mouth and body healthier.
+But this is theoretical at best.
 As it stands now, claims that coconut oil can remove stains from teeth are purely anecdotal and should not be considered reliable.